nickcox/cd-extras/readme.md

 ### Enhanced expansion for built-ins

-`cd` and `ls` and `pushd` provide tab completions by expanding all path segments so that you don't have to individually tab through each one.
+`cd`, `pushd` and `ls` (by default) provide enhanced tab completions, expanding all path segments so that you don't have to individually tab through each one.

 ```sh
 [~]> cd /w/s/set<[Tab]><[Tab]>